StuartNixDev/StuartNixDev/README.md

 ### <div align="center">I'm Stuart Nicholson, an aspiring Software Developer looking to upskill to move into the Industry 🚀</div>

-- 🌱 I’m currently learning the MERN stack and working on small home projects to expand my understanding
+- 🌱 I’m currently learning Javascript and working on small home projects to expand my understanding

 - ⚡ Fun fact: I hold a BSc in Computing for Internet & Multimedia